Freight Shipping from Dallas to Jacksonville

 How much does it cost to ship freight from Dallas to Jacksonville?

-Full truckload (FTL) rates from Dallas, TX to Jacksonville, FL currently range from $2,535-$3,124 for a standard dry van load over the 1,179-mile route.
+Full truckload (FTL) rates from Dallas, TX to Jacksonville, FL currently range $2,535-$3,124 (roughly $2.17-$2.66 per mile over 1,179 miles).
 LTL shipments typically cost $848-$1,402 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Jacksonville?